EpicsDAO/solv/website/solv-epics-dev/articles/doc/en/quickstart/solv-mev-mode.md

 - Enhanced Security: By keeping the balance of SOL in your validator node low and converting rewards to LST, this strategy mitigates the risk of large-scale SOL withdrawals, ensuring high yield maintenance.

-## What is solv MEV Mode?
+## What is solv Auto Update Mode?

-solv MEV Mode is a feature designed to automate the maintenance of your Solana validator by regularly checking and updating the Solana/solv status and version.
+solv Auto Update Mode is a feature designed to automate the maintenance of your Solana validator by regularly checking and updating the Solana/solv status and version.

 ## How it works